Bolivia Motorcycle Adventures

 – Tourists from certain countries need a tourist visa.
 If you are unsure, ask us.

-There is no need for anti malaria drugs except on the Amazonia and the Discover Bolivia Tour.
+There is no need for anti malaria drugs except on the Amazonia Tour.

-Some people (10 to 20%) may experience symptoms of altitude sickness when we go above 3.500 meters.
+Some people (10 to 20%) may experience symptoms of altitude sickness when we go above 3.500m.
 This varies from mild headache to nausea and sleeplessness.
 Altitude sickness has no connection to physical health or experience, but slow acclimatization is the key to prevent it.

-The Mission Impossible tour go well over 5.000 meters (16.500ft), but generally there is no cause for alarm.
+The Mission Impossible tour go well over 5.000m (16.500ft), but generally there is no cause for alarm.
 Drink lots of fluids, especially coca tea and tell the guide if you suspect you are experiencing symptoms.

 Please inform us if you are taking regular medication, use medical devices or all “to know” information.